 INITIATIVE 4: Enhance the global competency of students, faculty and staff.

-A new Global Studies Institute was established in 2014 in the College of Arts & Sciences, and the first director was appointed in 2015.
-The institute, with a core interdisciplinary faculty, focuses on pressing international problems and opportunities through collaborative research, undergraduate and master’s degree programs, outreach activities and international centers.
+The Bachelor of Interdisciplinary Studies in Global Studies was established in 2014 in the College of Arts & Sciences.
+The degree focuses on pressing international problems and opportunities through collaborative research programs, outreach activities and international centers.

 Since the strategic plan was adopted in 2011, the number of international students studying at Georgia State and the number of students studying abroad have increased.
 International students at Georgia State have increased from 1,574 in fall 2011 to 2,081 in fall 2015.
 Following the university’s consolidation with Georgia Perimeter College in 2016, the university enrolled 3,076 and 3,199 international students in 2016 and 2017 respectively, providing students with the opportunity to live and learn with students from 176 countries.